roderickwoodman/trailprofiler/README.md

 # trailprofiler

-Many websites will plot your GPS data from your hike/run/bike on a map.
-This is can be a great visual.
-But really, map plots are only good at showing you where you went on that day.
-Tomorrow's outing may be somewhere completely different, and it may not even fit on that same map.
+GPS trails are fun to plot on a map, but then what?
+If they are from different places, it is difficult to compare them on the same map.

-But **Trailprofiler** lets you compare your journeys to one another by plotting them side-by-side on the same chart.
-It shows you your data from an elevation profile perspective so that you can quantify with distances and climbs how much harder your last hike/run/bike really was.
+But **Trailprofiler** lets you compare your journeys side-by-side on the same chart.
+With the elevation profile perspective, you can quantify your pace and your climbs so that you know how much harder your last hike/run/bike really was.

-In addition, in case there was an error in recording and your device recorded multiple sessions in one file, **Trailprofiler** will detect these dissimilar sections of data and will automatically plot these chunks separately, alongside the full data series of the file.
+And when you import your photos, it will associate them with the proper GPS trail and display them together.

+Basically, **Trailprofiler** is an app to throw your GPX and JPG files into.
+And within this sandbox, you can correct the timestamps on photos and GPS trails in case your (old-school) device was off by a timezone or Daylight Savings Time.
+And the tool will also detect and plot dissimilar chunks of GPS data separately, in case your (old-school) device logged multiple sessions to the same file.

 ## Built with Vue CLI...